Psalm 7: God’s Faithfulness

 David does his share of complaining in this psalm.
 He begs God to save him, pleads his case of innocence, calls upon God to judge his enemies, to string His bow and make ready His arrows of fire.
 David goes on to share his belief that God will do these things; that whoever digs a pit for him (David) will fall into it himself.

 We can read David’s songs like a prayer journal.
 Even the great warrior king David struggled with his faith, with many worries and insecurities, and with sin.
 He wrote his thoughts down and we can treasure these because God loved David.
 David was not perfect.
 He was a sinner.
 But he kept on trying and he kept on believing in God’s faithfulness.
-His journals are filled poems and songs to God that show us these things.
+His journals are filled with poems and songs to God that show us these things.

 God is a loving Father.
 He wants to hear the things on our hearts.
 He’s okay with the complaining and the fears and insecurities.
 He does want to help.

 But after David spews his worries, his tone changes.
-It’s almost like he’s done complaining, he takes a deep breath, maybe feels a little better from letting all out.
+It’s almost like he’s done complaining, he takes a deep breath, maybe feels a little better from letting it all out.
 Then he says, “but you know what God, whatever happens, whatever you decide to do, I will praise you and I will thank you.”

 Psalm 7:17